38438-38438-org/education-and-innovation/README.md

 This project is designed to give you an example for setting up your testing projects in Kinesis CI.

-It contains a collection of test cases for a Tableau Workbook – Education and Innovation, including tests for the following components:
+It contains a collection of test cases for a Tableau Workbook – Education and Innovation, including the following test cases:

+1. Functional Testing
 -	Load data into a database
 -	Publish Tableau workbooks and data sources to Tableau Server
 -	Refresh data extracts